briana-barajas/climatree-mapping-FORK/README.md

 Raw climate data files "TerraClimate19611990_pet.nc" and "TerraClimate19611990_def.nc" can be accessed from the TerraClimate website: https://www.climatologylab.org/terraclimate.html

+* For access to other data sources, contact Dr. Joan Dudney *

 Definitions of key terms:

 **CWD(climatic water deficit):** A measure of how much less water availability there will be in the future

 **PET(potential evapotranspiration):** The maximum amount of growth a tree will have, when water is unlimited

-**sensitivity:** The partial effect of CWD on tree growth (the direction and degree to which trees will react to changes in water availability)
+**Sensitivity:** The partial effect of CWD on tree growth (the direction and degree to which trees will react to changes in water availability)

-**vulnerability:** Combining sensitivity values with predictions of CWD change (using CMIP5) to predict how climate change will effect future tree growth.
+**Vulnerability:** Combining sensitivity values with predictions of CWD change (using CMIP5) to predict how climate change will effect future tree growth.

 **Coupled Model Intercomparison Project Phase 5 (CMIP5):** An ensemble of climate prediction models used to predict CWD change between historic (1970-2000) and end-of-century (2090-2100)